Tanit: Child sacrifice

 The origins of Tanit are to be found in the pantheon of Ugarit, especially in the Ugaritic goddess Anat (Hvidberg-Hansen 1982).
 There is significant, albeit disputed, evidence, both archaeological and within ancient written sources, pointing towards child sacrifice forming part of the worship of Tanit and Baal Hammon.

-Some archaeologists theorized that infant sacrifices have occurred.
+Some archaeologists theorised that infant sacrifices have occurred.
 Lawrence E. Stager, who directed the excavations of the Carthage Tophet in the 1970s, believes that infant sacrifice was practiced there.
-Paolo Xella of the National Research Council in Rome summarized the textual, epigraphical, and archaeological evidence for Carthaginian infant sacrifice.
+Paolo Xella of the National Research Council in Rome summarised the textual, epigraphical, and archaeological evidence for Carthaginian infant sacrifice.